Paperback-iOS/website/src/help/guides/extension-development/intro-to-sources.md

 When developing a Manga Reader, first and foremost, you need to gather your content from somewhere.
-There are many services out there, such as WebToons or MangaDex which run their own content providing system which their applications can attach to without much issues.
+There are many services out there, such as WebToons or MangaDex which run their own content providing system which their applications can attach to without many issues.

 If you do not hold this kind of infrastructure, as Paperback does not, the app needs to be designed in a way where it can dynamically read **other** content providers.